 - Corporate finance

-Unlike many other states, South Carolina does not require that someone licensed as a CPA is a state resident.
-Only those who hold Social Security numbers and are lawful residents of the United States may become CPAs in South Carolina.
+Unlike many other states, South Carolina does not require that someone licensed as a Certified Public Accountant CPA is a state resident.
+Only those who hold Social Security numbers and are lawful residents of the United States have the opportunity of becoming a CPA in South Carolina.

 Featured Online Programs

-Once a person has accumulated at least 120 semester hours and has a baccalaureate degree, they may sit for the Uniform CPA Examination in South Carolina.
-It is recommended, however, that applicants have another 30 hours of post-graduate work before taking the exam.
-That 150 semester hours of education is necessary for licensure in South Carolina, but not for taking the CPA exam.
+Once a person has accumulated at least 120 credit hours and has a baccalaureate degree, they may sit for the CPA Exam in South Carolina.
+It is recommended, however, that applicants have another 30 hours of post-graduate work before you take the CPA Exam.
+That 150 credit hours of education is necessary for licensure in South Carolina, but not to take the CPA exam.

 Fill out the CPA exam application and send it along with your official transcripts and fees to: